6 Of The Most Common Mistakes People Make With Their Claims

 The employer does not have to provide suitable work is if the employer is a small employer and they do not have any suitable or light positions available that can be undertaken.

-3. Workers Compensation insurers are known as Scheme Agents and they are responsible to SIRA ( WorkCover of NSW)
+3. Workers Compensation insurers are known as Scheme Agents and they are responsible to the WorkCover Authority of NSW

 • To ensure compliance with occupational Health and Safety Legislation NSW